 Gary is excited to be back behind the microphone at the Ponoka Stampede!
 Being born and raised near Ponoka, he is proud to announce his hometown show.
 Gary has over a decade of experience as a Professional Rodeo and Chuckwagon Announcer.
 He has announced rodeos from Fort McMurray, Alberta to Albuquerque, New Mexico.
 He is one of the announcers of the World Professional Chuckwagon Association and the WPCA World Finals.
-When not on the road announcing, Gary enjoys spending time raising bucking horses as the owner of Double G Rodeo Company.
-Gary is a Senior Financial Representative with CIBC and makes his home in Lac La Biche with his girlfriend Allison.
+When not on the road announcing, Gary and his wife own and operate Four Seasons Clothing in Lac La Biche where they call home.
 Visit his website at teamdoubleg.com

 Brett Gardiner is the most-awarded western sports announcer in Canadian history.
 As the eleven-time and reigning Canadian Pro Rodeo Announcer of the Year, Gardiner has educated and entertained audiences across North America.
 Brett has been behind the microphone at some of the most celebrated events, including the Canadian Finals Rodeo and the Calgary Stampede.
 Since 2016, he has been featured on the PBR Canada Cup Series on TSN.
 When not announcing, Brett works as a mental health therapist and mental performance coach and resides in Sylvan Lake, AB with his wife and their three children.